ehayik/jfx-playground/README.md

 Demo project for integrating Spring Boot and JavaFX.
 The Demo has the following features:

 1. Simple working sample code for a small desktop application.
-2. Configuration for maven project to use JavaFX with Spring Boot, with the appropriate maven artifact dependencies for basic development.
+2. Configuration for maven or gradle project to use JavaFX with Spring Boot, with the appropriate maven artifact dependencies for basic development.
 3. Uses recent, reasonably up-to-date JavaFX modules, with consistent versions (which is something many beginners often don't do).